 Around this time Cairns based Senator Jan McLucas was knifed by many of my colleagues (after decades of loyal service) and the only reason I was given was that more people lived on the Sunshine Coast, where her replacement would be based.
 How about that for a slap in the face for the Far North?
 Was that enough to cause me to resign from the ALP?
 No, but it was a start.

 The Sugar Bill and Puppet Politics

 Late in 2015 legislation came to Parliament concerning regulation in the sugar industry.
-At issue was who was to have the greater say in the marketing of sugar, the big sugar milling companies or canegrowers themselves.
-On the side of cane growers was the Katter’s Australia Party (KAP) and the Liberal National Party (LNP) which at that point was led by an ex-National Lawrence Springboard (as opposed to an inner city liberal).
+At issue was who was to have the greater say in the marketing of sugar, the big sugar milling companies or cane-growers themselves.
+The Bill was referred to by parliamentarians simply as ‘The Sugar Bill’.
+On the side of cane growers was the Katter’s Australia Party (KAP) and the Liberal National Party (LNP) which at that point was led by an ex-National and a sheep farmer, Lawrence Springborg (as opposed to an inner city liberal).

-I voted with the ALP and in doing so supported the big Sugar milling companies over my own constituents.
-I felt sick in the guts about it and in the gallery were sugar cane farmers from Far North Queensland.
-Having grown up and gone to school with children from cane farms I really felt I had done the wrong thing, what’s more I knew if I didn’t leave the Labor Party I would get used to doing the wrong thing over and over again.
+Thinking of how I had just voted made me feel sick to my stomach.
+I really felt I had done the wrong thing, what’s more I knew if I didn’t leave the Labor Party I would get used to doing the wrong thing over and over again.
 I had seen people who had become part of the party and done the wrong thing for years.
 I didn’t want to be like the machine and I wanted to do what was right!

 Jarrod Bleijie was a member of the LNP opposition who I never really had much time for.
 He was arrogant and had been the Attorney General in the Campbell Newman government, so I didn’t support him or the policies he stood for.